sangpham2710/CS161-Project/README.md

 ### Graphics

-The game graphics are simple since they are just the characters printed to the console.
+The game's graphics are simple since they are just the characters printed onto the console.
 We intended to renovate it using some graphic libraries, but since this version is working flawlessly and we are in love with its minimalistic look, we had decided to

 ### Basic Features